jamescherti/easysession.el/README.md

 ### Are there any testimonials from users?

+- [UnitaryInverse on Reddit](https://www.reddit.com/r/emacs/comments/1jah0e4/comment/mho5kqj/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1): I have started using easysession more and more on my Spacemacs setup and it great!
+I can have a “lab notes” setup, a coding/simulation setup (I’m a physicist), a course planning setup for the courses I teach, and a personal setup all in one.
+Each one with custom windows setup so I spend SO MUCH less time splitting and moving windows.
+What a great package.
+Mine dwells for a second or two when switching (not as fast as just changing buffers for eg) but I haven’t put any effort into making that zippy/troubleshooting.
+Just want to say thanks for a fantastic tool!
 - [Hungariantoast on Reddit](https://www.reddit.com/r/emacs/comments/1i93ly5/comment/m980q04/): "I have a single raylib-experiments repository that I have been writing a bunch of separate, miniature gamedev projects in.
 This package has made the process of creating, managing, and restoring each of those little coding sessions such a breeze.
 Thanks for writing it"
 - [ghoseb on GitHub](https://github.com/jamescherti/easysession.el/issues/21): Thanks a lot for your amazing packages!
 Easysession works great 🎉